artefactory/AreYouRedis/README.md

 # AreYouRedis - Vector Search Engineering Hackathon

-This repository is the AreYouRedis team's hackathon submission.
+This repository contains the code base built by the AreYouRedis team to create the "Darwinian Paper Explorer" app.

 The hackathon - organised by the MLOps Community, in collaboration with Redis and Saturn Cloud - focused on Vector search engineering, on the arXiv dataset.